e19166/Simulator/README.md

 # Simulator

-A Go-based project management simulator with PostgreSQL integration.
+A Go-based event management simulator with PostgreSQL integration.
 This application provides a RESTful API to create and manage event records.

 ## Features

 - **Database Integration**: Connects to a PostgreSQL database using Go's `database/sql` package.
-- **Project Management**: Allows the creation of project records via a RESTful API endpoint.
+- **Event Management**: Allows the creation of event records via a RESTful API endpoint.
 - **Routing**: Uses Gorilla Mux for handling HTTP routes.

 ## Getting Started